mjhecht/keendreams/src/content/blog/information-dieta.md

 But what you just did—consciously asking: _what kind of story do I want to “eat” with my dinner?
 What kind of vision helps me digest the world in a way that feels metabolizable, meaningful, and not numbing?_—that’s a healing act.
 You chose hope, not denial.
 You chose nourishment, not noise.

-And yes: even Israel/Palestine.
-Even the heaviest topics.
+And yes: even the heaviest topics.
 The point is _not_ to avoid pain, but to integrate it into a wider frame that includes resilience, beauty, and the possibility of transformation.

 Maybe there’s a new genre of media we’re prototyping here: